Evolutionarily Stable (Mis)specifications: Theory and Applications: Environment and Stability Concept

-An equilibrium zeitgeist (EZ) imposes equilibrium conditions on the beliefs and behavior in a zeitgeist.
-Specifically, it is a zeitgeist that satisfies the optimality of inference and behavior in each situation $G$, holding fixed the population shares $p$ and the matching assortativity $\lambda.$ Optimality of behavior requires each player to best respond given her beliefs, and optimality of inference requires that the support of each player's belief only contains the ``best-fitting'' models from her theory in the sense of minimizing Kullback-Leibler (KL) divergence.
+A model's fitness corresponds to the equilibrium payoffs of its adherents.
+An equilibrium zeitgeist (EZ) imposes optimality conditions on inference and behavior in a zeitgeist.
+Optimality of behavior requires each player to best respond given her beliefs, and optimality of inference requires that the support of each player's belief only contains the ``best-fitting'' parameter from her model in the sense of minimizing Kullback-Leibler (KL) divergence.